 Driving force of the history

-As much as we don’t have to agree with the thesis and narration of Barbrook that we are living in the state of permanent sense of technological deficit, one may have the impression that AI technology comes with many uncertainties.
+As much as we don't have to agree with the thesis and narration of Barbrook that we are living in a state of a permanent sense of technological deficit, one may have the impression that AI technology comes with many uncertainties.
 Announcements regarding autonomous weapons are concerning.

 Using narrow AI in business and education for limited goals is something different from general AI.
-Today, it is hard not to be a fascinated sceptic.
+Today, it is hard not to be a fascinated skeptic.

 AI Software Testing Tools